Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Renormalization Group flows under minimal subtraction scheme

 and

-Observing that there exists a freedom to change the renormalization of the fields and the renormalization of momenta without affecting the action, we have exploited it by requiring $k^B_d = k_d $, which is equivalent to measuring the scaling dimensions of all the other quantities relative to the scaling dimension of $ k_d $. $ \mathcal S $ now represents the renormalized action (also known as the Wilsonian effective action) because it consists of the renormalized quantities.
-Basically, we have written the fundamental action of our theory in two different ways \cite{srednicki}, which allows us to subtract off the divergent parts (represented by $\mathcal{S}_{CT}$).
+Observing that there exists a freedom to change the renormalization of the fields and the renormalization of momenta without affecting the action, we have exploited it by requiring $k^B_d = k_d $.
+It is equivalent to measuring the scaling dimensions of all the other quantities relative to the scaling dimension of $ k_d $. $ \mathcal S $ now represents the renormalized action (also known as the Wilsonian effective action) because it consists of the renormalized quantities.
+Basically, we have written the fundamental action of our theory in two different ways \cite{srednicki}, which allows us to dump off the divergent parts in $\mathcal{S}_{CT}$.

 \end{widetext}